bl3e/news-scrapper/README.md

 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 **Steps to set up and run the application**
-1)Run the below command to start the elastic search docker container docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:6.0.1 &
+1)Open terminal and run the below command to start the elastic search docker container

+docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:6.0.1 &

-2) build the application and run it
+2) build the application and run it,on a new terminal run the below command

 ./gradlew  build -xtest && java -jar build/libs/news-scrapper-0.1.0.jar

 Alternatively import it in an IDE and run com.handzap.assignment.scrapper.Application

 The test com.handzap.assignment.scrapper.ApplicationFunctionalTest contains test for scenarios given in the assignment .It can be run after the application is up.
 The test gets data from the newspaper archive for few articles and tests the search scenarios given below

+Verify that the application is up ,open  http://localhost:8080/v1/site/test in browser .It should show up

 Set up data ,
+The test com.handzap.assignment.scrapper.ApplicationFunctionalTest sets up date for 10 records and runs the tests on them.
+Data can explicitly scrapped from archive . run the below command from terminal or ,use a rest client to send the request

-This is not needed if com.handzap.assignment.scrapper.ApplicationFunctionalTest is already run ,the test sets up data on start up run the below command curl -X POST "localhost:8080/v1/site" -H 'Content-Type: application/json' -d'{"baseUrl":"https://www.thehindu.com/archive/web","maxRecords":10}'
+curl -X POST "localhost:8080/v1/site" -H 'Content-Type: application/json' -d'{"baseUrl":"https://www.thehindu.com/archive/web","maxRecords":10}'

 This will scrape the site data upto a maximum of maxRecords ,if specified.